Summary: Democracy in America

 5.

-Tocqueville shows the contradictions of the troubled times to which he is writing, those closely following the French Revolution, that unique century in which nothing seems to be defended any more, neither permissible nor honest nor shameful, neither true nor false
+Tocqueville highlights the contradictions of the turbulent era in which he writes, the years immediately following the French Revolution—that extraordinary century in which nothing seems to be defended anymore—neither the permissible nor the honest nor the shameful, neither the true nor the false

-6, such as the opposition of the clergy and the revolutionaries, while Christ also defended freedom, against slavery.
+6. For instance, the opposition between the clergy and the revolutionaries, even though Christ himself defended freedom against slavery.

-America has the advantage of having organised itself as a democratic country, without having had to undergo a revolution:
+America had the advantage of establishing itself as a democratic country without undergoing a revolution:

-I confess that in America I saw more than America; I looked for an image of democracy itself 7.
+I confess that in America, I saw more than just America; I sought an image of democracy itself 7.

-Tocqueville is not seeking to make any kind of value judgement on the historical phenomenon that is the Revolution.
-It is not a question of seeking whether it has an advantageous or a disastrous character.
-He takes it as a fact to be analysed, so that it may be as profitable as possible.
+Tocqueville does not seek to pass any value judgement on the historical phenomenon of the Revolution.
+He does not aim to determine whether it is beneficial or disastrous.
+He treats it as a fact to be analysed, so that it may yield the greatest possible benefit.

-When studying a people, for Tocqueville we must first analyse its "social state".
-This is defined as the product of a fact (e.g. the country's geographical location, its climate, etc.) and its laws.
+According to Tocqueville, when studying a people, one must first analyse its "social state."
+This is defined as the result of certain factors (e.g. the country’s geographical location, its climate, etc.) combined with its laws.

-This social state is in turn the primary cause that determines the laws, mores, ideas of a nation.
+This social state, in turn, is the primary factor shaping the laws, customs, and ideas of a nation.

-The social state of the Americans is eminently democratic, owing to the fact that it is formed of emigrants from Europe, exhibiting, in their condition as migrants, great equality.
-This is a rare historical phenomenon (a migration of outcasts or adventurers), which generates an unprecedented political situation and social state.
+The social state of the Americans is profoundly democratic, as it is shaped by emigrants from Europe who, in their status as migrants, exhibit great equality.
+This is a rare historical phenomenon—a migration of outcasts and adventurers—that gives rise to an unprecedented political and social state.

-American inheritance law also played a role.
-Indeed, rather than entrusting the eldest son with the inheritance of the land (which made the aristocracy spring from the soil
+American inheritance law also played a crucial role.
+Rather than granting the eldest son exclusive inheritance of the land—thus giving rise to an aristocracy rooted in the soil

 1 De la Démocratie en Amérique, tome 1 et 2, Gallimard, coll.
 Folio histoire, Paris, 1961, I, p.39